Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Materials and Methods

 \item Tail kernel $ K^{(x;d;b)}_t$:

-where $d_{\mathrm{min}}$ is the source-detector distance used in the PSF fit. $f_t(x)$ is a discrete array of numbers that is linearly interpolated between its fixed points; these points are also considered to be part of the hyperparameters $b$.
-This kernel is used to build the septal penetration component of the PSF.
+where $d_{\mathrm{min}}$ is the source-detector distance used in the PSF fit. $f_t(x)$ is a discrete array of numbers that is linearly interpolated between its fixed points.
+This kernel models the tails of the septal penetration PSF component.
+Similar to the geometric component, the terms $A_t(d,b)$ and $\sigma_t(d,b)$ are such that the amplitude decays and the component spreads out at larger distances $d$.
+The function $f_t(x/\sigma_t(d,b))$ is initialized as a mono-exponential function to match the decay of the tails observed in Figure \ref{fig:psf_comp}.

 \item Isotropic background kernel $ K^{(x;d;b)}_B$: